gtowsey/VCD/README.md

-PAYG Power Cycle Script
+Power Cycle Script
 =======================

 Purpose
 -------

-The purpose of the PAYG Power Cycle script is to provide an automated way for clients to power cycle VM’s.
+The purpose of the Power Cycle script is to provide an automated way for clients to power cycle VM’s.

 The script is intended to be used with a scheduled job and configured to power